Young workers: information for employers

 Young workers bring a range of benefits to workplaces, including:

-However, young workers are more likely to be injured because they are often new to a job and may be inexperienced.
-They have the highest likelihood of injury occurring within the first 6 months of starting a new job.
+Young workers are also more likely to be injured because they are often new to a job and may be inexperienced.

-Young workers are a diverse group of individuals who will react and behave differently in different situations.
-They often look to peers for reassurance and are less likely to ask questions for fear of consequences.
+Young workers are a diverse group of people who may react and behave differently to more experienced employees in the same situations.
+They often look to peers to reassure them and are less likely to ask questions for fear of negative consequences.
+This is where you can help them.

-Understanding the unique risks of young workers is important to helping them stay safe at work.
+Understanding the unique risks to young workers is important to help them stay safe at work.

 Creating a culture that protects young workers